Defining Research Problem

 Problems with descriptive research

-Descriptive research problems are those that ask, “What is…..?” with the goal of describing the situation, state, or presence of a given phenomenon.
+Descriptive research problems are those that ask, “What is…..?” to describe the situation, state, or presence of a given phenomenon.
 They are attempting to depict what is already there in a group or population.
 Surveys and opinion polls are the greatest tools for such research since they need systematic observation of social concerns.

 Problems with causal research